Chopper One

-Chopper One was an ABC action-crime television series premiering in early 1974, depicting the activities of a fictional California police helicopter team.
+Chopper One is an ABC action-crime television series premiering in early 1974, depicting the activities of a fictional California police helicopter team.
 The program was produced by television powerhouse Spelling-Goldberg Productions.
 The series aired in a half-hour time slot on Thursdays at 8 p.m.
 Eastern.

 The show aired as a lead-in to Firehouse, an action-drama series about a Los Angeles fire station which premiered on the same day.
 Chopper One was cancelled after six months with Firehouse promptly ending the following month.

-Story and Characters
+Story and characters

 From left; Dirk Benedict, Ted Hartley and Jim McMullan.

 Chopper One was directed by E.W.
 Swackhamer, featuring two flight police officers (a pilot and an observer) and their adventures in a police helicopter.
 The helicopter was a Bell 206 JetRanger.

 It starred Jim McMullan as Officer Don Burdick and Dirk Benedict as Officer Gil Foley.
 Benedict would later earn fame as Lt.
 Starbuck in the original 1978 TV show Battlestar Galactica and as Lt.
 Templeton 'Faceman' Peck in the TV show The A-Team.

 Ted Hartley played their boss Capt.
 McKeegan and Lou Frizzell played Mitch, the crusty mechanic.

+Helicopters used

+Two helicopters were used to represent Chopper One.
+They were Bell model 206 JetRangers, tail numbers N209D and N40MC.
+Various add-ons depicted in the show included an extended-range fuel tank and an external 100-gallon water tank.

+In a precursor to a feature of the titular helicopter in Blue Thunder, later episodes depicted a fictional "muffler" switch that reduced the sound of the helicopter while in flight.

+N209D was a Bell 206A, built in 1968.
+Records show the aircraft was destroyed in a forced landing on February 20, 1975, in Boliva.
+The registered owner was listed as Briles Wing & Helicopter.

+N40MC is a Bell 206B, built in 1970, and as of 2026 is registered to an operator in Minnesota.